Emmanuel-Mwiti/DevOps-Trial/README.md

 - Create branch called update-readMe-file
 - Made changes on this branch and pushed the changes
 - Merged the changes with the main branch and then deleted the branch
+-
+## INTENTIONAL CONFLICT
+Hello, this is the conflict i want to create